- Bats Right, Throws Right

 - Born November 11, 1972 in Madrid, Spain

-Danny Rios enters his 16th season in professional baseball in 2008 even though he was undrafted out of college.
+Danny Rios spent 16 seasons in professional baseball even though he was undrafted out of college (he had been drafted in the 72nd round out of high school in the 1990 amateur draft).
 He was the third major league player to have been born in Spain.
 Rios had one of the best pitching seasons in Korea Baseball Organization history in 2007.

 Rios remained dazzling in 1995.
 With Tampa, he had a 2.00 ERA, 0-4 record, 24 saves and 72 strikeouts in 67 1/3 IP.
 He finished 53 games, most in the Florida State League.